26 killed in fiery attack on bar in southern Mexico

 “In Veracruz, criminal gangs are no longer tolerated,” García wrote of the attack, adding that police, the armed forces and newly formed National Guard are searching for the attackers.

-In an interview with Milenio TV, García said that 23 people had died in the bar and three more had succumbed to their injuries afterward.
-He said some of the remaining injured were in “very serious” condition and he left open the possibility that the toll could rise.
+In an interview with Milenio TV, García said 23 people had died at the bar and three more had succumbed to their injuries afterward.
+He said some of the remaining injured were in “very serious” condition and he left open the possibility that the death toll could rise.

 “It was a planned, cunning attack against that bar and the people who were inside,” he said.
 He added that businesses in the city have suffered similar fires.
 He said arrests were made in previous cases, but state prosecutors didn’t act.

-Note: This story has been corrected to show that the name of the dead DJ was Erick Hernández Enriquez.